folkehelseinstituttet/Fhi.Frontend.Style/src/icons/README.md

   'chevron-up',
 );
 ```
 This will generate icon classes for these two icons only.
+To be added before the import of this library to your project.

 [Find the current list of icons in the ICONS-LIST.md](ICONS-LIST.md).